acts-project/acts-project.github.io/docs/modules_eventdata.md

 };
 ```

-In order to minimnise the computational cost (and differently from the original ATLAS code base), the dimension of the
+In order to minimise the computational cost (and differently from the original ATLAS code base), the dimension of the
 measurement has to be fixed at compile time.

 ### Calibrated measurements